What to File to Open a Small Estate

 6. Paid Funeral Bill

-8. Copy of vehicle title & NADA book value (if there was a vehicle)
+8. Copy of vehicle title and National Automobile Dealers Association book value (if there was a vehicle)

-9. SDAT printout showing assessed value for any real property.
+9. State Department of Assessments and Taxation printout showing assessed value for any real property.

-For more information about how to manage a small estate, click here.
+More information about how to manage a small estate.